hardlyneutral/buddypress-registration-groups/readme.txt

 3. Screenshot of the admin settings menu and options.

 == Changelog ==

+= 1.1.1 =
+* Added an option to display groups as radio buttons

 = 1.1.0 =
 * Tested plugin as functional with WordPress 4.4 and BuddyPress 2.4.2